keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 ## 3. Recursion for free

-So far the deal was that we can write `map` once and then use it in several passes.
-However, if your compiler has an intermediate representation with hundreds of different nodes (like many do) it might be tedious to write.
+So far the deal was that we could write `map` once and then use it in several passes.
+However, if your compiler has an intermediate representation with hundreds of different nodes (like many do), it might be tedious to write.
 Worse, what if you have many intermediate representations?

 Fortunately, there is [`ppx_deriving`][DER] code generation